Non-abelian fermionic T-duality in supergravity: Double field theory and equations of motion

-We conclude that the transformation~\eqref{fTtrans} with~\eqref{eq:naftd} always generates backgrounds that solve the generalized dilaton equation of double field theory.
-This is true even if non-trivial dependence on the dual coordinates is generated.
-Although being a strong hint, this is not enough to claim that such transformation always gives solutions to all DFT equations, including the RR sector.
-Instead of going through tedious computations to show that strictly and in full, we provide a set of examples supporting the statement and establish a relation to the approach based on supercoset sigma models.
-The dual backgrounds in the examples also solve the Einstein DFT equation~\eqref{equa}, although this has not been checked in general.
-A proof that non-abelian fermionic T-dual backgrounds always solve the complete set of the double field theory equations we postpone to a future work.
+Leaving these computations for future work, below we will provide a set of examples supporting the statement and establish a relation to the approach based on supercoset sigma models.
+Fermionic T-dual backgrounds in the examples also solve the Einstein DFT equation~\eqref{equa}, although this has not been checked in general.
+A proof that non-abelian fermionic T-dual backgrounds always solve the complete set of the double field theory equations deserves separate consideration in a future work.